SophiyaYO/GreenVsRed/README.md

 represent the •Generation Zero' state and help us build the grid
     The last arguments to the program should be coordinates (x1 and y1) and the number N.

-(x1 and y1) will be coordinates of a cell in the grid We would like to gglcuiplejnjimy many generations from Generation Zero until generation N this cell was green.
+(x1 and y1) will be coordinates of a cell in the grid We would like to calculate in how many generations from Generation Zero until generation N this cell was green.
 (The calculation should include generation Zero and generation N)